drewwatson99/unlisted/README.md

 **A free, open tool for getting yourself out of data broker databases.**

-Removal services charge $20–130/year to do this.
-Most of what they do is send form submissions and legal deletion letters, then follow up when brokers ignore them.
-None of that requires a subscription — it requires a good list, the right letter, and something to track the follow-ups.
-That's what this is.
+Removal services charge $20–130/year or more to do this.
+Most of what they do is send form submissions for you and legal deletion letters, then follow up when brokers ignore them.
+While the convenience of that service is nice, none of what they do requires a subscription.
+Everything they do, you can do yourself with a little manual work.
+What I have built is a solid list of databases, a way to easily link to them, a method to draft a deletion letter, and a tracker to track the follow-ups.
+This is a manual guide to do this yourself and save some $.

 - **882 data brokers**, ranked by how much they actually expose you
 - **Built from public records** — primarily the California Data Broker Registry